 The argument for passive investing comes from one simple premise: costs matter.
 And the premise is correct; every dollar paid in fees reduces your total portfolio by that same dollar – and isn’t earning future returns for you either.
 Therefore, passive investing pundits contend the number one priority in investing should be reducing your costs.

 Consider this thought experiment.
 If you took the universe of financial assets and tracked it over the next ten years, the collective would have one return.
 However, any individual, trading in and out of these assets, will have a return that differs from the whole’s.
-Most people would do about average, earning the overall market's return, but there would undoubtedly be winner and losers (whether by luck or skill).
+Most people would do about average, earning the overall market's return, but there would undoubtedly be winners and losers (whether by luck or skill).
 Hence, the distribution of returns may look something like this:

 This is the rationale for passive investing and comes with the conclusion that if you try just to be average but reduce your fees, you will make above-average returns.